kolergy/agent_bean/README.md

    - **code**: generate code
    - **code_quality**: analyse the quality of the code (not yet working well)
    - **project_requirements**: generate requirements
-   - **team_manager**: experimental agent to bheave as a team manager, to see how a llm could bheave writing speaches for a team manager.
+   - **team_manager_speach**: experimental agent to bheave as a team manager, to see how a llm could bheave writing speaches for a team manager.
+   - **team_manager_121**: experimental agent to bheave as a team manager, to see how a llm could bheave having a one to one speach.
    - **ideation_coach**: experimental agent to bheave as an innovation coach